carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 - CNN Part 2.
 Hidden Layers
 - CNN Part 3.
 Output Layer

+The output from each layer becomes the input to the next layer.

 #### CNN Part 1.
 Input Layer

 The Input in Keras gets special treatment when images are used.
 Keras automatically calculates the number of inputs and outputs a specific layer needs and therefore how many edges need to be created.
 This means we need to let Keras know how big our input is going to be.
 We do this by instantiating a `keras.Input` class and pass it a tuple that indicates the dimensionality of the input data.